An Easy Pasta Hack For Keeping Fresh Pasta From Sticking Together

 It’s no secret that making homemade pasta is one of the most rewarding cooking endeavors.
 Yes, it takes time but it is a great family activity for a slow or rainy afternoon and odds are you have all of the ingredients you need already in your kitchen: flour, eggs, water and salt.

 And its versitile: you can make it by hand or in a mixer.
 You can keep it simple or add in special flours or herbs.
 You can use it immediately or hang it to dry and save it for another day.

-If you've made fresh pasta, you know that if you don't take special care, all the work you put in can be ruined by your spaghetti or linguini sticking together in one giant mass.
+But if you've made fresh pasta, you know that if you don't take special care, all the work you put in can be ruined by your spaghetti or linguini sticking together in one giant mass.
 Here is a no-fail way to prevent that from happening.

 1. Use semolina, Corn or rice Flour

 Place a wide bowl with 3T of semolina, corn or rice flour under your pasta cutter.
-This prevents you from having to handle the dough too much or transfer to a baking sheet and catches all of the little bits that fall.
-Then just toss the pasta in your flour before forming nests.
+This prevents you from having to handle the dough too much or transfer it to a baking sheet.
+Since the pasta is being collected right into a bowl with your flour, you just need to lightly toss the pasta in the flour before forming nests.